em3ndez/tiny-web-server/README.md

         // do something with "cart" var
         res.write("some response");
     });
+    // or...
+    endPoint(GET, "/users", (req, res, context, /*ShoppingCart*/ cart) -> {
+        // do something with "cart" var
+        res.write("some response");
+    });
 }};
 ```

 The problem is that method `endPoint(..)` has a fixed parameter list.
 It can't be extended to suit each specific use
 of `endPoint` in an app that would list dependencies to be injected.
-Instead, we have chosen
-to have a `getDep(..)` method on context `RequestContext` object.
+Java itself does not allow this.
+Instead, we have chosen to have a `getDep(..)` method on context `RequestContext` object.
 We acknowledge this is no longer Dependency
 Injection.

 We think we are instead following the framing **Inversion of Control** (IoC) idiom with a lookup-style (interface
 injection) way of getting dependencies into a endpoint (or filter).
 I contrast the differences 21 years
 ago - https://paulhammant.com/files/JDJ_2003_12_IoC_Rocks-final.pdf,
-and I've built something rudimentary into TinyWeb that fits interface injection style.
+and I've built something rudimentary into TinyWeb that fits "interface injection" style.
 The debate on Dependency Injection
 (DI) vs a possibly global-static Service Locator (that was popular before it) was put front and center by Martin Fowler
 in https://www.martinfowler.com/articles/injection.html (I get a mention in the footnotes, but people occasionally
 tell me to read it).
+"Inferface Injection" is mention in that article.
+So is PicoContainer a DI container tech that I co-created with Aslak Hellosøy and that competed with SpringFramework for 5 mins (also 20 years ago).

 Here's an example of our way.
 Again, this is not D.I., but is IoC from the pre-DI era.